Last Modified: April 3, 2014

 What appears here are amplifiers that were designed for mobile amateur service, and meet the FCC requirements at the time of manufacture.
 Amplifiers manufactured before 2006 may or may not have 10 meter coverage.
 After 2006, some manufacturers require a copy of your license before modification instructions and/or parts are supplied.
 Other have made sure their amplifiers will not amplify input signals between 26 and 28 MHz, as the new rules dictate.

 If you want to get the best out of your amplifier, then read the Amplifier Care & Feeding, and the Wiring articles.
 If you don't, you'll most likely have serious electrical problems.
-Remember, a decent mobile amplifier, and the transceiver driving it, will have a peak amperage draw hovering around 100 amps!
-That fact shouldn't be taken lightly!
+Remember, a decent mobile amplifier, and the transceiver driving it, will have a peak amperage draw hovering between 70 and 100 amps!
+This fact shouldn't be taken lightly!

-In truth, most mobile amplifiers are hard pressed to deliver their advertised power ratings (nominally 400 to 500 watts PEP) at a nominal 13.8 volts DC, yet maintain a reasonable level of FCC mandated IMD levels (spectral purity).
+Most mobile amplifiers are hard pressed to deliver their advertised power ratings (nominally 400 to 500 watts PEP) at a nominal 13.8 volts DC, yet maintain a reasonable level of FCC mandated IMD levels (spectral purity).
 The level of IMD is related not only to drive power (typically 50 to 65 watts PEP), but voltage stability as well.
-Even using a second battery and large wiring to increase voltage stability, there will always be some voltage sag.
-Overdriving is one reason, but there is another—the use of speech processing.
-Using it causes the average power to increase (up to 6 dB), even though the PEP might remain the same.
-Most of the time, the PEP drops due to voltage sag, resulting in increased IMD, and extra stress on the vehicle's electrical system and the amplifier itself!
+Even using a second battery and large wiring to increase voltage stability, higher current draw equates to more voltage sag, resulting in increased IMD!

 Amplifier Kits & Foreign Imports